 NAPA Production.

-The cylindrical post diameters, D, heights, H, and periods, P, are varied in the D=50-600 nm, H=200-1,500 nm, and P=200-1,200 nm ranges, respectively.
+The cylindrical post diameters, D, heights, H, and periods, 30 P, are varied in the D=50-600 nm, H=200-1,500 nm, and P=200-1,200 nm ranges, respectively.
 The arrays are established on a rectangular grid of 500 μm on each side.
-Thus the array sizes are $2.500 \times 2.500 = 6.250$ , 000 posts for P=200 nm, and 416×416=173,056 posts for P=1200 nm.
-FIG. 1B shows the scanning electron microscope (SEM) image of a segment of the NAPA produced by anisotropic reactive ion etching (RIE) which achieves uniform post heights with vertical walls and minimum tapering.
-The 10 nm thick chromium top on the posts is necessary for the RIE process that produces posts with aspect ratios up to HID=15.
+Thus the array sizes are 2,500×2,500=6,250,000 posts for P=200 nm, and 416×416=173,056 posts for P=1200 nm.
+FIG. 1B shows the scanning electron microscope (SEM) image of a segment of the NAPA produced by anisotropic reactive ion etching (ME) which achieves uniform post heights with vertical walls and minimum tapering.
+The 10 nm thick chromium top on the posts is necessary for the RIE process that produces posts with aspect ratios up to H/D=15.
 To rule out the possible effect of these chromium caps on the nanophotonic behavior, we refer to similar findings in the case of LISMA structures.
 Those systems do not have chromium caps, yet they exhibit many similar nanophotonic properties, such as the polarization dependent ion yields discussed below.

 Laser Desorption Ionization Mass Spectra from NAPA.
-35 Small organics and biomolecules, deposited on the NAPA structures, are efficiently desorbed and ionized by 337 nm nitrogen laser radiation of about 20 mJ/cm and above.
-FIG. 2A depicts the high mass region of the low fluence mass spectrum of the neuropeptide Substance P. The fragmentation nomenclature follows the conventions introduced by Biemann.
+Small organics and biomolecules, deposited on the NAPA structures, are efficiently desorbed and ionized by 337 nm nitrogen laser radiation of ~20 mJ/cm2 and above.
+FIG. 2A depicts the high mass region of the low fluence mass spectrum of the neuropeptide substance P (RPKPQQFF-GLM).
+The peptide sequences are described by one letter code and the fragmentation nomenclature follows the conventions introduced by Biemann25.
 Protonated molecules are produced with high abundance accompanied by low amounts of alkalinated products and a fragment corresponding to m/z 14 loss.
-In the low mass region (m/z<560), backbone cleavage $(a_2, b_2)$ , internal fragments (PK-28/KP-28, QF, KPQ-28) and immonium ions (R-87 or P-17, K/Q, K/Q-28, M-28, R-45, F-28, K/Q-45) are prevalent.
-Other small peptides (bradykinin, leucine enkephalin, angiotensin I, GFL, etc.) give similar results.
+In the low mass region (m/z < 560), backbone cleavage (a2, b2), internal fragments (PK-28/KP-28, QF, KPQ-28) and immonium ions (R-87 or P-17, K/Q, K/Q-28, M-28, R-45, F-28, K/Q-45) are prevalent.
+Other small peptides (bradykinin (RPPGFSPFR), leucine enkephalin (YGGFL), angiotensin I (DRVYIHPFHL), GFL, etc.) give similar results.